Section 20A: History

+Challenge and removal

 The Interim Constitution adopted in 1994 after the end of the apartheid regime, and the final Constitution which replaced it in 1997, both prohibited discrimination on the basis of sex, gender or sexual orientation.
 In 1997 the National Coalition for Gay and Lesbian Equality launched a constitutional challenge in the Witwatersrand Local Division of the High Court, asserting that the laws against "sodomy" and "unnatural sexual acts" as well as the "men at a party" clause infringed the equality clause of the Constitution.
 The government did not oppose the application, and in May 1998 Judge Heher handed down a judgment and order striking down the impugned laws.

 The South African constitution requires orders striking down acts of parliament to be referred to the Constitutional Court for confirmation.
 The confirmation case was presented in August 1998, and in October the court issued a unanimous judgment confirming Judge Heher's order.
 Writing for the court, Justice Lourens Ackermann described Section 20A as having an "absurdly discriminatory purpose and impact," and stated that, "There is nothing before us to show that the provision was motivated by anything other than rank prejudice."

 Although it was already unenforceable because of the Constitutional Court's order, section 20A was formally removed from the statute-book by the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007.